Sign up for email alert when new content gets added: Sign up

 These instructions are based in part on recommendations in the Uniform Requirements for Manuscripts Submitted to Biomedical Journal [Ann.
 Intern.
 Med.
 1997; 126: 36-47].
 Variations from guidelines reflect the individual style of IJAV.

 Manuscripts should be written in acceptable English.
 Spelling can be British or American, but consistent throughout.
-All submissions are required to be made via e-mail, to [email protected] or [email protected] e-mail address.
+All submissions are required to be made via e-mail, to [email protected].
 Authors do not need to mail printed copies of manuscript.
 Manuscripts must be submitted in electronic version only.
 MS- Word 2007 documents, as well as older file types are welcome.
 The manuscript should be typed double-spaced throughout with at least a 2.5 cm margins on all sides.
 Pages should be numbered consecutively, beginning with the title page.

 Keep acronyms and abbreviations to a minimum.
 Use standard abbreviations and units, The International System of Units (SI, Le Système International d'Unités) is preferred.
 If necessary, spell out all non-standars abbreviations in parentheses at first mention.
 The anatomical nomenclature specified in Terminologia Anatomica is adhered.